-The high poverty rate and lack of opportunity for people with disabilities throughout the world is a clear indication that we have not done enough to help this community.
+The high poverty rate and lack of opportunities for people with disabilities throughout the world are clear indications that we have not done enough to help this community.
 I recently read an article about the Framing Perceptions Project, a set of portraits that aim to give us a glimpse into the lives of disabled individuals in India and Uganda.
 Reading the many stories made me realize how fortunate I am to live in a country where plenty of opportunities exist for people with disabilities.

-The stories about disabled people who have job and education opportunities in these countries are far few in between.
+The people with disabilities who have job and education opportunities in these countries are far few in between.
 Most of the pictures tell the stories of individuals who live in poverty and depression due to their blindness or other disabilities.
-The story that caught my eye (no pun intended) is the one of Shyam Sundar, a man from India who was blinded by glaucoma.
+The story that caught my eye (no pun intended) is the one of Shyam Sundar, a man from India who was blinded by Glaucoma.
 He spends most of the day at home and rarely goes out.
 “There is nothing to be happy about,” he says.

 I consider myself extremely fortunate because unlike Sundar and countless other disabled individuals throughout the world, I was born and grew up in a country where there is an abundance of opportunities for us.
-As a child I was able to go to school at no cost to me.
-Better yet, I was integrated and included with my sighted peers while receiving Braille and other independent living training.
-Thanks to this I was able to study and graduate from college, and am now successfully employed.
+As a child, I was able to go to school at no cost to me.
+I was integrated and included with my sighted peers while receiving Braille and other independent living training.
+Thanks to this, I was able to study and graduate from college, and am now successfully employed.

 I often travel to Mexico to visit my extended family.
-Each time I go I am reminded that not all people with disabilities are as fortunate as I have been.
-In Mexico and many other countries, it is still very common to see those with disabilities in the streets begging for money.
+Each time I go, I am reminded that not all people with disabilities are as fortunate as I have been.
+In Mexico and many other countries, it is still common to see individuals with disabilities in the streets begging for money.
 Those who are more fortunate and were able to attend special schools often struggle to be accepted into colleges and universities and even to find jobs.

-Thanks to advocacy efforts, more awareness exists about people with disabilities in developing countries.
+Thanks to advocacy efforts, more awareness exists about disabilities in developing countries.
 However, there is still a long way to go before we can truly say that all people with disabilities have equal rights.
-Families, communities and political and religious leaders must begin believing in the potential of disabled individuals and giving them more education and job opportunities.
+Families, communities and political and religious leaders must begin believing in the potential of these individuals and giving them more education and job opportunities.

-Oct.
-8 is World Sight Day, and we should stop and think about those who don’t have access to even a basic eye exam, let alone opportunities for success.
-The United States is certainly not a paradise for people with disabilities, and a good proof of this is the extremely high unemployment rate that has persisted in this nation for many decades.
+The United States is certainly not a paradise for people with disabilities, and a good proof of this is the extremely high unemployment rate that has persisted in this community for many decades.
 Still, when I read about and see firsthand the exclusion and poverty of people with disabilities, I sure do feel grateful to live in a country where I can be independent and not feel ashamed of my blindness.